getzlab/canine/README.md

   argname: argvalue {--backend argname:argvalue}
 localization: # Localization options
   common: (bool, default True) Files (gs:// or otherwise) which are shared by multiple tasks will be downloaded only once {--localization common:value}
   staging_dir: (str, default tempdir) Directory in which files for this job should be staged.
 For Remote backends, this should be set within the NFS share.
-If no NFS share exists, set this to "SBCAST" {--localization staging-dir:path}
-  mount_path: (str, default null) Path within compute nodes where the staging dir can be found {--localization mount-path:path}
+   {--localization staging-dir:path}
   strategy: [One of: Batched, Local, Remote] Strategy for staging inputs {--localization strategy:mode}
   transfer_bucket: (str, default null) Transfer directories via the given bucket instead of directly over SFTP.
 Bucket transfer generally faster
   overrides: # Override localization handling for specific inputs